UFAL-DSG/cloud-asr/README.md

 Running CloudASR
 ----------------
-Just type `make run` and CloudASR will be running in a moment.
+Just type `make run_locally` and CloudASR will be running in a moment.

 Examples